Stephd91/FastAPI/README.md

 <hr>

 ## CI/CD Pipeline
-Automatically build and tag a Docker image and test it with GitHub Actions
+The purpose of building this CI/CD pipeline is to automatically build a Docker image, push it to Docker Hub, pull it and then run it with Docker Compose.
+For this project, I have used GitHub Actions which freely provide runners to launch workflows.

 1. Go to your GitHub repo > Actions tab.
 Then select *set up a workflow yourself*.
 This takes you to a page for creating a new GitHub actions workflow file in your repository, under *.github/workflows/main.yml* by default.
 Or run the following command in your terminal :
 ```bash
 mkdir -p .github/workflows
 cd .github/workflows
 ```
-2. In the editor window, copy and paste the following config in a ci.yml file (you should have previously created a Docker [Personal Acces Token](https://docs.docker.com/docker-hub/access-tokens/)) :
+2. In the editor window, copy and paste the following config in a ci.yml file (you should have previously created a Docker [Personal Acces Token](https://docs.docker.com/docker-hub/access-tokens/) in your Docker Hub account) :

   ```bash
 name: CI Pipeline